Illinois Solar Energy Incentives: What Homeowners Really Get From Installing

 • Energy independence

-For many homeowners, solar is no longer just an environmental choice—it’s a smart financial decision.
+For many homeowners, solar is both a financial and strategic long-term decision.

 Common Questions